 WELCOME

 Teachers normally complete three interim reports per year at KS3.
-In each interim report teachers may record three grades: a grade for Attitude to Learning, a grade for Behaviour and a grade for Aptitude in Subject.
+In each interim report teachers will always record two grades: a grade for Attitude to Learning and a grade for Behaviour.
+They may also report a grade for Aptitude in Subject or a Learning Profile, both of which are explained below.

 Attitude to Learning and behaviour